MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-onboard-provider.md

 To view the deployed Power Automate component, follow these steps:

-1. Go to the [Power App Maker portal](https://make.powerapps.com) and confirm that you are in the correct Intelligent Order Management trial environment.
-To check which environment you are in, select the **Environment** icon on the top right corner of the maker portal.
+1. Go to the [Power App Maker portal](https://make.powerapps.com) and confirm that you're in the correct Intelligent Order Management trial environment.
+To check which environment you're in, select the **Environment** icon on the top right corner of the maker portal.
 1. Go to **Solutions \> Default Solution**.
 1. Filter the solution component to display only "Cloud flow".
 You should now see the following Power Automate flows.